vinlok/vinlok.github.io/_posts/linux/2020-01-01-Linux-Memory-allocation.md

+# Linux Memory Management

+# Terms
+- Main Memory
+- Virtual Memory
+- Resident Memory: Part of program/memory that resides in main memory
+- Heap or Anonymous memory
+- Page: A unit of memory, as used by the OS and CPUs.
+Historically it is either 4 or 8 Kbytes.
+Modern processors have multiple page size support for larger sizes.
+- Page fault: An invalid memory access.
+These are normal occurrences when using on-demand virtual memory.

+# Paging
+Paging is the movement of pages in (page-ins) and out (page-out) of the main memory.

+Linux used paging with virtual memory.

+Two types:

+1. File system paging (page cache)
+    - Good
+2. Anonymous Paging (swapping)
+    - Bad as it hurts system performance.

+3.

 # Memory components
 - Frames and pages: Logical memory in Linux is divided in to pages.
 In linux : getconf PAGESIZE